jawwada/Chatbot-Application/Instructions.md

 ```

 ### 3. Prometheus and Grafana Setup
-## If you install prometheus and grafana, you can check metrics.
-I have them on my macbook and added screenshots.
+## install prometheus and grafana, you can check metrics.
 To run the project with Prometheus and Grafana:
 ```bash
 brew install prometheus
 brew install grafana